Bira/octopus-carnival/_drafts/wir-mm-4e-human.md

 Basically, if the PCs manage to rile up a classic torches-and-pitchforks mob, or piss off a tavern-full of unsavory drunks, it will be made up of these people.
-They're also good to represent low-ranking cultists, or even peasant allies.
+They're also good to represent low-ranking cultists, or peasant allies.

 ### Human Bandit (Both)